ChillarAnand/avilpage.com/2024/01/cross-platform-file-explorer-in-50-lines-of-code.md

 .. tags: python, automation
 .. category:
 .. link:
-.. description: How show line count column in custom file manager in 50 lines of code.
+.. description: How to show line count column in custom file manager in 50 lines of code.
 .. type: text
 -->